Support us | Visit us | Contact us

 Professor Dana Longcope, Montana State University, USAThe role of reconnection in coronal heating

-Professor Clare Parnell, University of St Andrews, UKThe importance of topology for coronal heating
+Professor Clare Parnell, University of St Andrews, UKThe importance of magnetic topology for coronal heating

 Dr Antonia Wilmot-Smith, University of Dundee, UKAn overview of flux braiding experiments

-Dr Michael Bareford, University of Manchester, UKThe significance of kink instabilities in coronal heating
+Dr Michael Bareford, University of St Andrews, UKThe significance of kink instabilities in coronal heating

 Dr Juan Martinez-Sykora, LMSAL/University of Oslo, NorwayThe role of partial ionization and heating in chromosphere